 Online Meetings Policy

-Sparkfabrik is a remote-friendly company in its DNA, we tend to use all the forms of online collaboration tools, from terminal sharing to full-fledged virtual meetings software.
+SparkFabrik is a remote-friendly company in its DNA, we tend to use all forms of online collaboration tools, from terminal sharing to full-fledged virtual meetings software.

 For this reason, we believe that is important to have some shared guidelines on how to run effective and secure online meetings.
 Security and privacy are the most important ones because misconfigured public meetings can lead to very bad issues, that can compromise the public image of the company as well as reveal confidential information about us or our customers.

 For this reason, our employees and team members must adopt these recommendations: only approved services must be used; the approved services must be configured according to the provided directions for both public and private activities.

-The list of approved online meeting tools are in order of preference:
+The list of approved online meeting tools is in order of preference:

-Google meet is, at the time of writing, our standard solution fully integrated with the other Gsuite products we use and it is the right solution for small-sized meetings (up to 10 participants), like standups, quick meetings with the customers, one to one and so on, but it comes also with some limitations compared to other more advanced platforms like Zoom, which offers a better quality and it's well suited for running medium/big sized events, like webinars, remote hackathons, company meetings and such.
+Google Meet is, at the time of writing, our standard solution fully integrated with the other Gsuite products we use, and it is the right solution for small-sized meetings (up to 10 participants), like standups, quick meetings with the customers, one to one and so on, but it comes also with some limitations compared to other more advanced platforms like Zoom, which offers better quality and it's well suited for running medium/big sized events, like webinars, remote hackathons, company meetings and such.

 General recommendations for security and privacy

 The host of an online meeting should always ensure the following items:

-- The meeting is always protected by an authorization mechanism (password, gsuite ecc.).
+- The meeting is always protected by an authorization mechanism (password, Gsuite, etc.)

 - Accounts from outside the organization must be approved manually to access the meeting.

-- Screen sharing must be requested and approved by the meeting host and always ready to stop it, in case of in case of abuse by the presenter.
+- Screen sharing must be requested and approved by the meeting host and always ready to stop it, in case of abuse by the presenter.

 - Video recording (if any) must be requested and approved must be explicitly requested to all participants before starting.
 Their explicit consent must also be recorded at the beginning of the session.